salemhilal/htchr/237GradingREADME.md

     * Alternatively, create an event if one cannot be found
     * Control privacy of your event and who to initially invite
 5. Autocomplete
-    * Autocompletes places using Google Places API when creating events
+    * Autocompletes places using Google Places API, biased by proximity of place to user's physical location
     * Autocomplete friends names when inviting users to events
 6. Notifications
     * Allow the owner of an event to send push notifications to attending friends who also have htchr installed
     * Notify attendees as the event's start time approaches
 7. Event Recommendation
+    * Recommendation system attempts to pair up users and events
-    * Recommend events to users based on...
+    * Events are recommended to users in the event feed
-        - User event history
-        - Friends event history
-        - Other things??
+    * Upon event creation, htchr suggests friends to invite